abilandz/PH8124/Lecture_6/Lecture_6.md

 $ grep -v example_4.txt
 ```

-and nothing happens — **grep** is hanging, because it interpreted '-v' as an option, not the search pattern.
+and nothing happens &mdash; **grep** is hanging, because it interpreted '-v' as an option, not the search pattern.
 After that, it mistakenly interpreted the file name 'example\_4.txt' as a search pattern.
 Finally, there are no further arguments on the command line, **grep** doesn't see the file it needs to search through, and is therefore expecting command input to be provided interactively from _stdin_ (i.e. from keyboard).
 To circumvent this general problem, a double dash `--` is used in most commands, not only in **grep**, to signify the end of command options, after which only arguments are accepted.
 Therefore, the correct solution is:

 ```bash
 $ grep -- -v example_4.txt